Vivekananda Institute of Professional Studies

-Vivekananda Institute of Professional Studies (VIPS) is in Pitampura, New Delhi, India.
-It is a private college, affiliated with Guru Gobind Singh Indraprastha University (GGSIPU).
+Vivekananda Institute of Professional Studies-Technical Campus (VIPS-TC) is a private college in Pitampura, New Delhi, India.
+The institute is affiliated with Guru Gobind Singh Indraprastha University (GGSIPU).
+It has seven different schools/departments.
 The college admits students in the different schools based on their performance in the IPU common entrance test for the respective course.
-Apart from the Common entrance test, the college also accepts CLAT and CAT scores for some of its courses.
+Apart from the Common entrance test, the college also accepts CLAT for law and CAT scores for business administration courses.

+The college received "A++" grade accreditation from the NAAC team in December 2022.